Sichuan (pop 84 million) November 2014

 Half their habitat has been destroyed in the last 20 years.
 Forests have been cleared for farmland and wood cut for fuel so that they have been pushed higher and higher into the mountains of Western Sichuan.
 It is believed that some groups of pandas are too small to survive as about 300 are needed to form a stable breeding population.

 Even though captive breeding programs are controversial, it was thought that establishing this centre was the only way to possibly save this animal in the wild.
-So over 25 years ago, this centre was established 20kms north of Chengdu.
+So over 25 years ago, this centre was established 20 km north of Chengdu.
 Today it is the world’s leading panda breeding centre.
 The goal is not to create a man-made solution to a man-made problem but a safe haven as the fate of the pandas was so uncertain.

 The right kind of bamboo doesn’t even grow here.
 Almost all the bamboo is harvested by villagers high in the mountains.
 They select and pick the correct kind of bamboo, carry it down in 60kg bundles and load it into trucks.
 The quantity required is huge – one truckload lasts the centre only one day.
 It is also too hot for them in Chengdu as it is much lower.
 Air conditioning is provided to prevent sunstroke.

 The ultimate goal is always to release them back into the wild.
 It was tried once before and failed.
 The first goal was to produce the critical number of 300 pandas and then wean them off human life support.
 As there was little that could be done to save the panda in the wild.
-67 panda reserves have been established as reintroduction centre.
+67 panda reserves have been established as reintroduction centres.
 Hunting and logging are banned and farmers have been paid to return fields to ‘wild.
 There are three relocation zones, each higher and wilder than the one before.
 The entire relocation process is expected to take 15 years.
-Hopefully these once captive bears will reunite with those in the wild.
-No on knows if it will be successful.
+Hopefully, these once-captive bears will reunite with those in the wild.
+No one knows if it will be successful.
 Fifty years ago, no panda had ever been bred in captivity.
 They don’t know even if the released bears have the skills to survive.
 These bears are completely dependent on their keepers.

 Mating requires special techniques.
 The males are not active enough to develop the hind leg strength necessary to mate, so they are given ‘sexercises’ by teasing with food to ‘dance’ and stand on their hind legs.
 Most of the captive males don’t mate.
 By nature they are solitary.
 During the mating season, the males and females follow scent markers.
 Males leave their scent as high as possible in trees (they are very good climbers), and this is thought to be one way for the female to gauge the virility of the prospective father.
-In the wild the female will try to mate with as many males as she can.
+In the wild, the female will try to mate with as many males as she can.
 Each sex finds the other by smelling the aphrodisiacs left in urine.

-At the centre, urine is collected from the floor of the pens of sexually mature females (once they are at least 4 ½ years old), and tested in a lab for hormone levels to lessen the guess-work of when to put the males and females together.
+At the centre, urine is collected from the floor of the pens of sexually mature females (once they are at least 4 ½ years old), and tested in a lab for hormone levels to lessen the guesswork of when to put the males and females together.
 The males are brought to adjoining pens and keepers use bamboo sticks to stimulate the anal glands of the male and then presented to the female to see if she is interested.
 The captive bears have lost the knowledge of how to get into the right position and it may take several attempts to have coitus.
 It is a myth that they are not interested in sex, they are just picky about their partners.
 Often artificial insemination is used as they must act fast or then wait for another whole year.
 Sperm from a number of males is used if possible.
 And then they have no way of knowing if the female is pregnant and must wait anywhere from 11 weeks to 11 months to find out.

 There is an inbreeding problem as 60% of the present breeding population is descended from just four males.
-As a result insemination is coordinated with zoos all over the world.
+As a result, insemination is coordinated with zoos all over the world.
 The sperm is banked and males are chosen with the best genetic match.
 Paternity is checked.
 It is possible to store sperm for many years.

 This may end the controversy of taking China’s pandas around the world.
-The first was in 1937 and the next in 1938 when one was taken to the Brookfield zoo in Chicago.
-That started a pandamania as they were sent to zoos all over.
+The first was in 1937 and the next in 1938 when one was taken to the Brookfield Zoo in Chicago.
+That started a panda mania as they were sent to zoos all over.
 In 1949, the CPP started to use them as political tools.
 In 1953, twenty were sent as gifts to Russia and North Korea (to cement relationships) and to the West to forge relationships.
 In 1962, two were sent to the USA, in 1064, two to London.
-In the 1990’s, this was stopped and the practice of loaning pairs for $1 million per year was stared.
+In the 1990’s, this was stopped and the practice of loaning pairs for $1 million per year was started.
 The Atlanta Zoo eventually gave birth to a cub.
 All cubs retain Chinese citizenship and they belong to China.
 They are often sent back by private jet to great fanfare.

 By a biological quirk, they can come into heat and not conceive but have exactly the same hormone levels.

 At birth, the newborn is hairless and weighs just 100 grams.
 The first days are critical.
 As the second twin is so unlikely to survive, it is taken to an incubator immediately.
 The two cubs are then switched throughout the day and night, usually ten times a day on average.
-The mother is distracted with honey water and the cubs exchanged.
+The mother is distracted with honey water and the cubs exchange.
 The mother has a cub with her at all times.
-Both spend much of the first 5-6 weeks in an incubator, get supplementary feedings and weighed constantly.
+Both spend much of the first 5-6 weeks in an incubator, get supplementary feedings and are weighed constantly.
 This results in almost 100% survival of both cubs.
 They are in an incubator for the first six months and then are moved into their own pens.
 The mother bonds well with both twins.

 It takes 1-2 weeks after birth for the black markings to begin to appear and by one month, there are black ears, eye patches, legs and shoulder bands.
 By 6-8 weeks, the eyes open.
 By 90 days, the first baby tooth appears (they have two sets of teeth).
 At 100 days, the limbs are able to support the body and they start to crawl.
 By one year, they start to eat bamboo but their diet is still primarily milk until weaning at 1 ½ years when all their primary teeth are in.
-The average daily weight gain is about 100gms.
+The average daily weight gain is about 100 grams.

 The Giant Panda Breeding Research Base is a big, modern, well-maintained place.
-There are a maze of walkways through woods and bamboo groves and many pandas to see in several different enclosures.
+There is a maze of walkways through woods and bamboo groves and many pandas to see in several different enclosures.
 Adults and subadults are common – they are usually sitting in a relaxed posture munching on bamboo.
 Many are in trees.
 Mornings are the best times to visit as then when they are most active and tend to be feeding.
 The babies can be seen around 10:00 and nine toddlers were sleeping and crawling around in close view.
 It is possible to hold a baby for 2000¥ ($370).

 Getting There.
-From Mix Hostel, turn left out of the door and walk a few blocks east to Jiefang Rd and catch bus #1 heading north to the Zhou Jui Si Bus Station.
+From Mix Hostel, turn left out of the door walk a few blocks east to Jiefang Rd and catch bus #1 heading north to the Zhou Jui Si Bus Station.
 From here, bus #87 takes you to the front gates of the Panda Breeding Research Base.
 Return the same way.
 Admission 58¥ with no seniors discount.

 PANDA DIPLOMACY